-Mary Price is General Counsel of Families Against Mandatory Minimums (FAMM).
+Mary Price is General Counsel of FAMM.
 She directs the FAMM Litigation Project and advocates for reform of federal sentencing and corrections law and policy before Congress, the U.S. Sentencing Commission, the Bureau of Prisons, and the Department of Justice.

 She is a member of the American Bar Association’s Criminal Justice Section, is a member of its Sentencing Committee, serves on the ABA’s Task Force on the Reform of Federal Sentencing for Economic Crimes, and was a founder of Clemency Project 2014, serving on its Steering, Screening and Resource committees.
 Previously, she served on the Practitioners’ Advisory Group to the United States Sentencing Commission.